The Sacraments of Initiation

 Baptism is the first step on the path to salvation.
 It incorporates the soul into Christ and His Church.
 It seals the soul against Satan and washes away the stain of Original Sin leaving only the purity of God's creation.
 In a word, it is astounding!
 In seeking Baptism, for yourself or your child, you are giving perhaps the greatest gift any one can offer beyond the gift of life itself.

 Parents ought to have their children baptized as soon as possible and should be careful to arrange for the best possible Godparents.
-The time of Godparents having any legal responsibility for the child is long past.
-Sadly, the time of the Godparent being merely an honorary title given to any close friend has replaced it.
 The Godparent is not merely an honorary uncle or aunt.
 He or she takes real spiritual responsibility for the child's eternal welfare.
 It's big work and it has eternal consequences.
-As such, Godparents must be Catholics, Confirmed and regularly attending Holy Mass and receiving both Confession and Holy Communion.
-If married, they should be in "regular" marriages, recognized by the Church.
+As such, at least one Godparent must be Catholic, Confirmed and regularly attending Holy Mass and receiving both Confession and Holy Communion.
+If married, they should be in Sacramental marriages, recognized by the Church.

-Baptisms are scheduled through the office for a convenient date.
-Typically, Baptisms are celebrated immediately after the Saturday 4p Mass or the Sunday 9a or 11a Mass.
+Baptisms are scheduled through the office, and are usually celebrated immediately after the Saturday 4p Mass or the Sunday 9a or 11a Mass.
 First time parents must meet with Father beforehand for an informal instruction.

 This form provides all the necessary data for our records.
 It will be sent to the parish office which will keep it entirely confidential and pass it along to our clergy.
-If you prefer a certain member of the clergy, just let us know.
+If you prefer to have another priest or deacon perform the Baptism, that option is also available.

 The Baptism or Conversion of Adults